 - brain death

-- blood tests that show the amount of oxygen in your blood
+- a blood test that shows the amount of oxygen in your blood

-- magnetic resonance imaging (MRI) scan to show detailed images of your head
+- an MRI scan, which shows detailed images of your head

-- computed tomography (CT) scan for a three-dimensional image of your head
+- a CT scan, which provides a 3-D image of your head

-- electroencephalogram (EEG) to examine the electrical activity of your brain and pinpoint seizures
+- an electroencephalogram (EEG), which measures the electrical activity of your brain and pinpoints seizures

-- brainstem auditory evoked response (BAER) to see how your brain reacts to sounds
+- a brainstem auditory evoked response (BAER) test, which shows how your brain reacts to sounds

 Brain hypoxia requires immediate treatment to restore the flow of oxygen to your brain.